clue/framework-x/docs/best-practices/controllers.md

 ```

 Factory functions used in the container configuration map may also reference
 string variables defined in the container configuration.
-This can be
+You may also use
-particularly useful when combining autowiring with some manual configuration
+factory functions that return string variables.
+This can be particularly useful
-like this:
+when combining autowiring with some manual configuration like this:

 ```php title="public/index.php"
 <?php